-Note: It is still possible to enable the sharing of cookies between different domains with a shared domain suffix (e.g. example.com and any subdomain) by defining the shared domain suffix (e.g. example.com) as the cookie domain when defining your cookies.
+Note: It is still possible to enable the sharing of cookies between different domains with a shared domain suffix (e.g. example.com) as the cookie domain when defining your cookies.
 See the documentation of the Request class for more information.

-When the domain of a cookie, either received in the Set-Cookie header of a response or defined in a Request object, is set to a public suffix, the cookie is now ignored unless the cookie domain is the same as the request domain.
+• When the domain of a cookie, either received in the Set-Cookie header of a response or defined in a Request object, is set to a public suffix, the cookie is now ignored unless the cookie domain is the same as the request domain.